bbc/connected-data-pseudocone/README.md

 2. Run the service:

-* To do this you will have to set the $DATA_PATH variable, which is a path to an anonymised UAS data dump sample.
+* To run locally, you will have to set the $GOOGLE_APPLICATION_CREDENTIALS variable, which is a local path to a json file.
-THe sample can be found in the dropbox "data" directory: "DB_DATA/SCV/anonymised_uas_extract.json"
 ```
-DATA_PATH=$DATA_PATH python3 -m app.pseudocone
+GOOGLE_APPLICATION_CREDENTIALS=$GOOGLE_APPLICATION_CREDENTIALS python3 -m app.pseudocone
 ```

 ### With Docker